farisamirmudin/dra-ps/README.md

 ### Recommended Installation

-Installing the required dependecies using [scoop package manager](https://scoop.sh/) is strongly recommended.
-This eases the process of the installation and saves so much time. website.
-Paste the following commands in the terminal line by line and press enter.
+Installing the dependecies using [scoop package manager](https://scoop.sh/) is strongly recommended.
+This eases the process of the installation and saves so much time.
+Again open powershell and enter the following commands line by line and press enter.

 - Scoop
 ```sh